Southern Spain Itinerary

 We tried and it wouldn’t accept our payment.

-Instead, we booked our tickets on Rail Europe.
+Instead, we booked our tickets on Omio.
 It’s much more user friendly to navigate, shows you the price in USD and accepts international credit cards.
-Best of all, you pay pretty much the same rate the locals do – Rail Europe charges a nominal fee.
-I believe it was around $7 at the time of our purchase.
+Best of all, you pay pretty much the same rate the locals do with a nominal booking fee.

-We recommend planning out your route, finalizing your itinerary, and then booking all the train tickets on Rail Europe in one checkout.
+We recommend planning out your route, finalizing your itinerary, and then booking all the train tickets on Omio in one checkout.
 That way, you only pay the booking fee once!

 Super affordable and stress free.

 Buses in Spain

 Buses in Spain are quite comfortable and I found them most convenient for day trips.
 On the Andalusia route, I would recommend the bus only on the Seville – Granada route as the fare is often on sale and the ride is doable at 3 hours.